 Your ideal rural home internet solution.

-Fast, reliable home internet you can install yourself.
+Fast, reliable home internet.
 No kidding

 TELUS Smart Hub is an easy, out-of-the-box home Wi-Fi solution that you can install in mere minutes.
 It utilizes the TELUS LTE Network to provide fixed high speed internet access to rural households

 Powered by the TELUS LTE Network